 This means that muscle fibers can combust fat and carbohydrates at intensities, where it previously was necessary with anaerobic combustion.
 Thus, the muscles can work more without producing too much lactate and therefore they become not as quickly tired.

 Training both just above and just below LT leads to moving the threshold.
 Besides this, LT training also gives a very good effect on the heart’s stroke volume.
 The restriction is that you cannot cope with more than about 25 to 60 minutes before you are exhausted.
 The Muscle fiber’s aerobic system affects with great effect.
 The crucial changes in the muscles happen by:

 - The Type II fibers stimulates to change in aerobic direction

 - The number of capillaries increases i.e. the capillary density increases.
 The Capillaries are the smallest ramifications of the veins, where delivery of oxygen and absorption of waste products from the combustion occurs.
 More capillaries make it easier to deliver oxygen and carry away lactate.

 - The myoglobin volume increases.
-Myoglobin binds oxygen and acts as oxygen depot inside the muscle cell.
+Myoglobin binds oxygen and acts as an oxygen depot inside the muscle cell.
 With more myoglobin increases the immediate oxygen depot.

-- The capacity to remove lactate from the muscle’s increases.
+- The capacity to remove lactate from the muscles increases.

-I hope you like this blog and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.
+I hope you like this post and if you have any questions about this topic or want to leave your review, please leave a comment below.